 ICICI Bank, HDFC Bank customers now get this facility, know- how to avail ICICI Bank, HDFC Bank customers get this facility now, Know full details the gain

-With HDFC Bank, customers will no longer need to make payments through other bank accounts, a statement said.
+With HDFC Bank, customers will now not want to make funds via different financial institution accounts, a press release mentioned.

-Private sector ICICI Bank on Friday said that it will now offer the facility of online payment of customs duty to both retail and corporate customers.
-The bank said in its statement that corporate customers can pay customs duty through the bank’s corporate internet banking and mobile banking, while retail customers will be able to pay the same through the bank’s retail internet banking platform.
+Non-public sector ICICI Bank on Friday mentioned that it’s going to now provide the facility of on-line cost of customs obligation to each retail and company customers.
+The financial institution mentioned in its assertion that company customers pays customs obligation via the financial institution’s company web banking and cell banking, whereas retail customers shall be ready to pay the identical via the financial institution’s retail web banking platform.

-According to the bank, with the launch of this facility, customers can pay the fee online by selecting ICICI Bank from the list of banks entered on the website of the Customs Electronic Gateway of India.
-Hitesh Sethia, Head of Transaction Banking, ICICI Bank, expressed his gratitude towards the Board of Indirect Taxes and Customs of India saying, “This facility should make it easier for lakhs of customers of the Bank to make customs duty digitally through the website of Customs Electronic Gateway.
+In accordance to the financial institution, with the launch of this facility, customers pays the price on-line by choosing ICICI Bank from the checklist of banks entered on the web site of the Customs Digital Gateway of India.
+Hitesh Sethia, Head of Transaction Banking, ICICI Bank, expressed his gratitude in direction of the Board of Oblique Taxes and Customs of India saying, “This facility ought to make it simpler for lakhs of customers of the Bank to make customs obligation digitally via the web site of Customs Digital Gateway.
 Will go.”

-Meanwhile, HDFC Bank’s integration with the Central Board of Indirect Taxes and Customs (CBIC) ICEGATE platform has been completed, and customers can now pay their customs duties directly through the bank.
-According to the information given to the stock market on Friday, the bank will allow customers to pay customs duty directly by selecting HDFC Bank.
+In the meantime, HDFC Bank’s integration with the Central Board of Oblique Taxes and Customs (CBIC) ICEGATE platform has been accomplished, and customers can now pay their customs duties straight via the financial institution.
+In accordance to the info given to the inventory market on Friday, the financial institution will enable customers to pay customs obligation straight by choosing HDFC Bank.

-HDFC Bank said it is facilitating both retail and wholesale payment of customs duty.
-With HDFC Bank, customers will no longer need to make payments through other bank accounts, a statement said.
-“Digital payment of customs duty will make it easier to do business in India,” said Smita Bhagat, Head of Group Startup Banking, Government and Institutional Business, Partnership and Inclusive Banking, HDFC Bank.
-And there will be efficiency.
+HDFC Bank mentioned it’s facilitating each retail and wholesale cost of customs obligation.
+With HDFC Bank, customers will now not want to make funds via different financial institution accounts, a press release mentioned.
+“Digital cost of customs obligation will make it simpler to do enterprise in India,” mentioned Smita Bhagat, Head of Group Startup Banking, Authorities and Institutional Enterprise, Partnership and Inclusive Banking, HDFC Bank.
+And there shall be effectivity.

-Issue price fixed for new series of government gold bonds: The Reserve Bank of India (RBI) has fixed an issue price of Rs 4,786 per gram for the new series of Government Gold Bond Scheme 2021-22.
-The RBI said in a statement issued on Friday that the Gold Bond Scheme 2021-22 Series-9 will open from Monday and can be purchased till January 14.
-The issue price for this bond has been fixed at Rs 4,786 per gram.
+Concern value mounted for brand spanking new collection of presidency gold bonds: The Reserve Bank of India (RBI) has mounted a problem value of Rs 4,786 per gram for the new collection of Authorities Gold Bond Scheme 2021-22.
+The RBI mentioned in a press release issued on Friday that the Gold Bond Scheme 2021-22 Collection-9 will open from Monday and will be bought until January 14.
+The difficulty value for this bond has been mounted at Rs 4,786 per gram.

 #ICICI #Bank #HDFC #Bank #customers #facility #avail #ICICI #Bank #HDFC #Bank #customers #facility #full #details #gain